 Museo dell’Opera del Duomo: you know what it’s like – you decide to have a make-over, but where do you put your old pictures and what-not?
 You and I sell them or give them to charity…or put them in the attic.
 In Pisa, all the old decor of the cathedral and baptistry make it into the Museo dell’Opera.
 Good stuff.

 There is a combined ticket for the above sights.
-For €5, €7, €8 or €9 you can visit any 1, 2, 3 or 4 of the sights.
-You can book your tickets here (the same site for booking the Leaning Tower)
+For €5, €7, €8 or €9 you can visit any 1, 2 or 3 of the monuments.
+You can book your tickets here.

 The Italians do many things well but food markets is something they excel at.
 This one, around Piazza delle Vettovaglie is a a great stop if you’re considering a picnic lunch or just to pretend for the briefest moment that you’re living the Italian way of life.

 Planning your trip: I used the Italy Lonely Planet Guidebook.
 Although it’s not filled with pictures, it’s got all the details you need including train and bus routes and times as well as city maps.
-You can find it here.
 I haven’t found a great Pisa specific guidebook but there’s a decent section in the Florence & Tuscany Lonely Planet guidebook.

 I like the DK Eyewitness Guides for their images and 3D guides to major sites.
-The Italy version is excellent and you can find it here.
-If you’re looking for a Venice specific DK Eyewitness Guide, you can find it here.
+The Italy version is excellent and you can buy it here.

 Piazza Dei Cavalieri